tarikermis/developer-portfolio/README.md

   </kbd>
 </p>

-### To view a live example, **[click here](https://developer-portfolio-1hanzla100.vercel.app/)**.
+### Professional developer portfolio showcasing full-stack and blockchain development expertise.

 Just Edit `portfolio.js` to get your personal portfolio.
 Feel free to use it as-is or customize it as much as you want.

+**Key Features:**
+- ⚡ **Modern Stack**: Next.js 15, React 19, Bootstrap 5
+- 🎨 **Responsive Design**: Mobile-first approach with smooth animations
+- 🚀 **Performance Optimized**: Static generation, code splitting, and image optimization
+- 📱 **SEO Ready**: Comprehensive meta tags and structured data
+- 🔧 **Easy Configuration**: Single file content management via `portfolio.js`
+- 🎭 **Interactive Elements**: Lottie animations and scroll effects

-But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/1hanzla100/developer-portfolio/issues).
+If you want to **contribute** and make this much better for other developers, have a look at [Issues](https://github.com/xfujin/developer-portfolio/issues).

-If you created something awesome and want to contribute then feel free to open an [pull request](https://github.com/1hanzla100/developer-portfolio/pulls).
+If you created something awesome and want to contribute, feel free to open a [pull request](https://github.com/xfujin/developer-portfolio/pulls).

 ## Table of Contents